Salmon Habitat Restoration Program (SHaRP)

 SHaRP's goal is to protect and improve Surrey's stream habitats as our city grows and develops.
 SHaRP is a City of Surrey initiative that began in 1996 and has involved over 575 people in active stream restoration works.

-Read about how the SHaRP students had the best summer ever in their student reflections!
-Also see in more detail what each of the 5 teams works on through SHaRP's .
+Read about how the SHaRP students had the best summer ever in their student reflections and see what is currently happening with the program through the SHaRP Facebook page!
+Also you can see in more detail what the teams work on through SHaRP's .

 Thank you to the SHaRP Funders